dgraph-io/dgraph-docs/archived/deploy-new/02-architecture.md

 Unlike traditional graph databases that shard by nodes, Dgraph shards by **predicates** (relationship types):

 - Each predicate is assigned to an Alpha group
-- All Alpha nodes in a group serve the same predicates
 - Queries for a predicate route to its owning group
+- Zero automatically rebalances predicates between groups
 - Cross-predicate queries are distributed across groups

 **Example:**